EDI-N/Docs_en/docs/Legal_info/Rules.rst

 4. Access to all services is blocked, even if they have been paid - in case of non-payment of debts for previous periods.
 5. At the initiative of the User (Client).
 6. In case of gross violations of the agreement on providing access to software, these Terms of Use.
+7. In case the Provider receives information: about the extension to the User of sanctions of the UN Security Council, the Department of Foreign Assets Control of the US State Treasury, the Department of Commerce of the US Bureau of Industry and Security, the US State Department, the European Union, Great Britain, Ukraine or another country or organization, the decision and whose acts are legally binding; about the User's cooperation (directly or through intermediaries) and connectedness of control relations with persons subject to sanctions; that the User is a legal entity created under the laws of Ukraine, the ultimate beneficial owner, member or participant (shareholder) that has a share in the authorized capital of 10 percent or more, which is the Russian Federation, a citizen of the Russian Federation, in addition to living on the territory of Ukraine on legal grounds; on the transfer by the User of material resources to illegal armed or paramilitary formations created on the temporarily occupied territory and/or armed or paramilitary formations of the aggressor state to illegal authorities created on the temporarily occupied territory of Ukraine, including the occupation administration of the aggressor state.

 To restore access blocked by terms in subparagraphs 1-4 of paragraph 6.7 of the Terms of Use - it is necessary to replenish with money the Personal Account for the appropriate (sufficient) amount.
-To resolve issues regarding the restoration of access blocked by terms in subparagraphs 5-6 of paragraph 6.7 of the Terms of Use you need to contact the Provider by e-mail: sales@edin.ua
+To resolve issues regarding the restoration of access blocked by terms in subparagraphs 5-7 of paragraph 6.7 of the Terms of Use you need to contact the Provider by e-mail: sales@edin.ua

 6.8 Individual tariffs
 ----------------------------------------------------------------